A Eulogy: the Tenacious Pursuit of Happiness

 My grandparents pursued the things that really matter - the bonds of family, faith, and friendship.
 And in that, they were the richest people I have ever known.

 It is all too easy to take for granted the comforts we enjoy today - and forget the hard living on the little farms in the Strausburgs of the world.
 It’s easy to overlook what actually matters - our relationships with each other - when we’re preoccupied with the pursuit of the next milestone or bauble.
-At time of his death my grandfather had lived a life 96 years rich in experience, commraderie, friendship, and family.
+At time of his death my grandfather had lived a life 96 years rich in experience, camaraderie, friendship, and family.
 He died a man in full.

 I will profoundly miss hearing his stories, sitting around the campfire with him, or losing to him at a game of Cribbage at Christmas.
 And I am eternally grateful for all of the time we spent together.
 And from him, I will always remember what matters most.